Discover how to get tickets, what to expect on the tour and how to get to the venue.

 Warner Bros.
 Studio Tour – London is located in Watford, 32km (20 miles) north west of London.

 You can also travel there by rail, with direct services running from London Euston.
 The closest railway station is Watford Junction.
-From Watford Junction, you can usually take the shuttle bus to the Studio Tour – this takes about 15 minutes, however this is currently unavailable due to the introduction of safety measures relating to coronavirus.
+From Watford Junction, you can usually take the shuttle bus to the Studio Tour.
+Buses run at least every 30 minutes from 9.20am and this journey usually takes about 15 minutes.
+The last return shuttle bus will depart when the studios close.

 What to see and do at Warner Bros.
 Studio Tour – London